How New York City Became Safe Again

-Over the last 11 months, violent crime in New York City reached a historic low, Mayor Bill de Blasio and his police commissioner William Bratton said Tuesday.

-The news continues the city’s ascent toward safety, an astounding recovery considering its murder rate peaked only 24 years ago in 1990.
-By the end of that decade, however, violent crime had dropped 56%.
+While exploring New York City’s terrifying past, we started to wonder how the city became safe again.
+New York’s murder rate peaked in 1990.
+By the end of the 90s, violent crime in the city had dropped 56%.

-Many credit former mayor Rudy Giuliani and his “broken windows” theory for the turnaround.
-And he doesn’t really argue.

-Other factors, however, likely transformed the crime rate in New York City, including more hands-on police work.
-In fact, newer research shows broken windows may have done more harm than good.

 Giuliani has suggested time and again that his administration saved New York City.
 During the 2007 republican primary debate in Orlando, he even said he “brought down crime more than anyone in this country — maybe in the history of this country” while serving as mayor, according to On The Issues.

 The former mayor believes the “broken windows” approach changed New York City’s streets for the better.
-This theory suggests police can make cities safer by cracking down on minor crimes like vandalism — and the Big Apple definitely did in the 1990s.
+This theory suggests police can make cities safer by cracking down on minor crimes like vandalism, which the Big Apple definitely did in the 1990s.

 “If the neighbourhood cannot keep a bothersome panhandler from annoying passersby, the thief may reason, it is even less likely to call the police to identify a potential mugger or to interfere if the mugging actually takes place,” the duo claimed in their Atlantic Monthly piece.